Li-Yunshuang/Unet_for_robot/README.md

+# U-net for Pulmonary Bronchoscope Segmentation

-# Implementation of deep learning framework -- Unet, using Keras
+Implementation of deep learning framework -- Unet, using Keras

 The architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).

----

 ## Overview

 ### Data

-The original dataset is from [isbi challenge](http://brainiac2.mit.edu/isbi_challenge/), and I've downloaded it and done the pre-processing.

-You can find it in folder data/membrane.
+Collect data on a real model with endoscope.
+Original format is RGB, while we need grayscale jpg image as input for U-net.
+Therefore, we prepare

+/data/One_channel.py: tranfer image to one channel.

+/data/transfer_form.py: tranfer image to '.jpg' from other format.

+Same for test data.

+Use this command to generate mask:

+	python Generate_label.py /home/lys/UNet/data/train/image jpg hole --savedir /home/lys/UNet/data/train/label

 ### Data augmentation